COVID-19 pandemic in Serbia: Social measures

 The government implemented various social measures such as restrictions and lockdowns between March and July 2020.

 March

 On 15 March, a state of emergency was declared.
 Many argue the declaration was against the constitution, since there was no debate among the MPs in the Serbian Parliament.
 Some experts argue an emergency situation could have been declared instead, some saying that state of an emergency was an overreaction.
-All schools, kindergarten and universities are closed.
+All schools, kindergarten and universities were closed.

 On 17 March, the distant lectures were introduced.
 All lectures for elementary schools were aired on RTS channel (RTS 3 channel) and the web platform RTS Planeta.